DK-Hostmaster/docker-compose-wait/README.md

 This is a fork of the **docker-compose-wait** repository.

-This fork satisfies two use-cases.
+This fork satisfies two issues:

-1. We rely on the shell based implementation, tagged as 1.0.0 and we want to make sure that this is available.
+1. We rely on the shell based implementation, tagged as 1.0.0 and we want to make sure that this is available
 2. We regard the dynamic inclusion and execution of an external component a security risk and therefor we want to use our own copy